-- 1. Follow the instructions for creating a database for use on read-only media.
-See Creating and preparing the database for read-only use. - 2.
+- 1. Create a database for use on read-only media. - 2.
 From the directory that contains the database folder, archive the database directory and its contents.
 For example, for the database sales that lives in the system directory C:Vondon, issue the command from london.
 Do not issue the command from inside the database directory itself.